da5nsy/ReproducibleResearch/episodes/step4Doco.md

 There was much debate - Surely this wasn't a pizza, there was no base!
 But can a base be a slice of cauliflower?
 Should a base be a dough?
 Was this just a vegetable stack?

-This lead to the coversation of what a base must consist of.
+This lead to the conversation of what a base must consist of.

-***Does a base need to contain flour?*** If so, does a mix of egg, parmasan cheese and almond flour meet the criteria?
+***Does a base need to contain flour?*** If so, does a mix of egg, parmesan cheese and almond flour meet the criteria?
 Almond flour is a flour after all.

-***Does a base need to be a yeast based dough?*** If so, take the scenerio that someone used a naan as a base - if they made a yeast based naan, it would be pizza, but a yogurt based naan wouldn't?
+***Does a base need to be a yeast based dough?*** If so, take the scenario that someone used a naan as a base - if they made a yeast based naan, it would be pizza, but a yogurt based naan wouldn't?